jjhiza/core-foundry/README.md

 # CoreFoundry

-A lightweight, LLM-agnostic tool registry and agent framework for Python.
+A lightweight, LLM-agnostic micro-framework for AI agent tool management.

 CoreFoundry eliminates the boilerplate from building AI agents with tools.
 Define tools with a simple decorator, auto-discover them from packages, and let CoreFoundry handle all the schema management and serialization.
+As a micro-framework, CoreFoundry focuses solely on tool definition and management - not agent orchestration.

 ## Features